Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 We return to Catherine and Emily and follow their stories further as they experience the management of their miscarriages.

 It’s evident that Catherine and Emily want clear and honest information presented with kindness, sensitivity and acknowledgment of the emotional impact of pregnancy loss.
-However, it can be difficult for health professionals to have these conversations, particularly when women are distressed and there are pressures on their time.
+However, it can be difficult for health professionals to have these conversations, particularly when women are distressed and there are pressures on clinical time.

 Empathy and information video